xuanhao44/hitsz_xdf_ielts_writing/TASK1/C14T4_park_1920_today.md

 ## 题目

-The plans below show a public park when it first opened in 1920 and the samepark today.
+The plans below show a public park when it first opened in 1920 and the same park today.

 Summarise the information by selecting and reporting the main features, and make comparisons where relevant.